A Ray Of Hope For The Children Of Sex Workers

 It was a lie.
 In fact, she was a victim of sex trafficking.

-"After giving me shelter for a few days, the family told me that they couldn't keep me and that I had to start working as a prostitute," says Bibi.
+"After giving me shelter for a few days, the family told me that they couldn't keep me and that I had to start working as a prostitute," Bibi says.
 Tears well up in her eyes when she remembers that moment.

 Social Entrepreneurs: Taking On World Problems